Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

 \subsubsection{Anisotropic Flow}

-We now shift our attention to integrated elliptic and triangular flow and anisotropic flow in general.
+We now shift our attention to anisotropic flow, focusing on integrated elliptic and triangular flows.
 Fig.~\ref{fig:chargedv22} shows the two- and four-particle cumulants of elliptic flow ($v_2\{2\}$ and $v_2\{4\}$) as functions of charged hadron multiplicity and centrality.
 We see that our model reproduces both observables very well.
-At smaller multiplicities (or more peripheral collisions), our model overestimates elliptic flow.
+All of these results were calculated using the typical oversampled averaging method.
+At smaller multiplicities (or more peripheral collisions), our model overestimates U elliptic flow.
 This is due to the same effect apparent in Fig.~\ref{fig:Nchvcent}, namely that our peripheral centrality class may contain more peripheral events which weren't rejected by our centrality selection process.
 It should be emphasized that no additional adjustments of parameters were made to produce our results.
+It should also be noted that the Au data does not have the same overestimating feature in peripheral collisions, further proving that this is an artifact of our centrality selection process.

+Looking at the two U configurations, one finds a slight (but marked) improvement going from Prev $^{238}$U to New $^{238}$U. The slight decrease in $\beta_2^0$ leads to a general decrease in the two-particle cumulant of elliptic flow in central ($\sim 0 - 10\%$) collisions.
+The four-particle cumulant, on the other hand, seems unaffected by the change, if only because the error bars are too large to draw conclusions.

+The Au configurations show a marked split in central collisions, once again driven by the inclusion (and exclusion) of $\beta_2^0$.
+In the most central collisions, the spherical parametrization underestimates $v_2\{2\}$ by a wide margin, leading us to conclude that $^{197}$Au is deformed.
+While the deformed $^{197}$Au configuration does mirror the experimental data well, it consistently underestimates the experimental values throughout the multiplicity and centrality ranges.
+This underestimation, while small, does open the door to future analyses using slightly larger values of $\beta_2^0$ and $\beta_2^2$.
+Also interestingly, the four-particle cumulant shows absolutely no sensitivity to the changes in parametrization (from perfectly spherical to deformed), which, combined to similar observations for the two U configurations, indicates that this cumulant is mainly driven by either higher-order deformation parameters or fluctuations.

 One may notice that our model does not reach as high in multiplicity as the experimental data does.
 This is because the experimental points beyond $dN_{\textrm{ch}} / d\eta \approx 850$ constitute ultra-ultra-central collisions.
 That is, they are in the top $0.01\%$ of events registered at STAR; these experimental events are rare and would require a much larger number of runs on our part to reproduce.
 Nevertheless, the right side panels show that, in terms of centrality, we are essentially reproducing the entire spectrum of central events.